nvite/Odie/README.md

 // => ["name", "items"];
 ```

-Note that when only a single property nested within an object is changed, the field returned will be a
+**Note:** When properties nested within an object are changed, the fields returned will be
-dot-delimited path.
+dot-delimited paths.

 ### Field whitelisting & contexts